WebProWWW/highlightjs/README.md

 build specific to browsers rather than something meant for a server.
 Head over to the [download page][5] for all the options.

-**Don't link to GitHub directly.** The library is not supposed to work straight from the source, it requires building.
-If none of the pre-packaged options work for you refer to the [building documentation][6].

 **The CDN-hosted package doesn't have all the languages.** Otherwise it'd be too big.
 If you don't see the language you need in the ["Common" section][5], it can be added manually: